-Nasal polyps in cats are the growth or mass of swollen tissue that is often found in the nose and throat of cats.
-They are most commonly found in young cats but older cats can be affected as well.
+Nasal polyps in cats are growths or masses of swollen, inflammatory tissue that are often found in the nose and throat of cats.
+They are most commonly found in young cats, but older cats can be affected as well.
 The cause of nasal polyps is not completely known.
 If your cat has nasal polyps, these are some things you should know about them.

 What is and what are the causes of nasal polyps in cats?

 Nasopharyngeal polyps are one of the most common causes of nasopharyngeal disease in cats.
-Polyps can be single or multiple and are typically found in young cats, less than 3 years of age but can affect any age.
+Polyps can be single or multiple and are typically found in young cats, less than 3 years of age, but they can affect any age.

 nasal polyp in cats